arohner/spectrum/README.md

 of map as `seq?`, with no reference to `seq of Y`, which is based on the return type of the mapping function.

-Spectrum introduces spec transformers.
+Spectrum introduces transformers.
 They are hooks into the checking process.
 For example,

 ```clojure